sky-chaser-high/adobe-illustrator-scripts/README.md

 ### Notes
 In complex shapes, a measurements may be displayed overlapping each other.
 Curves are not supported.
-In rare cases, you may not be able to create it.
-In that case, restart Illustrator and run this script again.

 ### Requirements
 Illustrator CS4 or higher